JensJoschi/variability_timing/methods.md

 ## climate data
 Mean winter correlated with latitude and altitude. (old: Environmental predictability was reasonably well explained by latitude,longitude and altitude (R² = 0.25)) (new:) Environmental variablity did not correlate with any variable tested though it seems higher in continental climates and higher in high latitudes.
-Standard deviation in winter onset was a bit more erratic, and not correlated with any variable.
+Standard deviation in winter onset was a bit more erratic, and not correlated with any variable. (colour of noise todo)

 ## empirical data
 The critical day length ( julian date on which 50 % offspring are diapausing) increased with latitude, by about 1 hour per 5°N (Fig. 2).
-This is close to published values of 1h to 1.5 hours per 5 ° Latitude (Danileevski 1986).
+This is close to published values of 1h to 1.5 hours per 5 ° Latitude (Danileevski 1986). (get slope + CI)

 ## empirical + climate data
 The critical day length was consistently earlier, but correlated to the photoperiod expected by mean winter onset from the climate data.
-Critical day length correlates with mean winter onset the slopes currently correlate neither with sd of winter onset, nor with unpredictability (in earlier versions a bug caused positive results) or environemntal color.
+Critical day length correlates with mean winter onset the slopes currently correlate neither with sd of winter onset, nor with unpredictability (in earlier versions a bug caused positive results) or environemntal color (todo).
 But many important details are not implemented yet, so things will likely change.

 # To-do list
-[x] Calculation mean winter onset, sd winter onset, predictability [x] correlation of these with °N/°E/alt/amplitude from nls (no correlation found) [.]  calculate the colour of noise (spectral power analysis).
-Although this only describes general precitability (not predictability of winter). (calculation wrong! remove exp() from slope calculation)
+[x] Calculation mean winter onset, sd winter onset, predictability [.] correlation of these with °N/°E/alt/amplitude from nls (col of noise todo) [x]  calculate the colour of noise (spectral power analysis).
+Although this only describes general precitability (not predictability of winter).
-[ ] calculate color of noise also for stations without mean winter onset

 [x] find studies with photoperiodic response curves [x] do forward-citation search to find further studies